Series

 Description

-In this unique and insightful new book on forced migration, Markus Bell explores the hidden histories of the men and women who migrated from Japan to the world’s most secretive state.
-Through vivid ethnographic details and interviews with North Korean refugees, Outsiders: Memories of Migration to and from North Korea reveals the driving forces that propelled thousands of ordinary people to risk it all in Kim Il-sung’s Worker’s Paradise, only to escape back to Japan half a century later.
+In this unique and insightful book, Markus Bell explores the hidden histories of the men, women, and children who traveled from Japan to the world’s most secretive state—North Korea.
+Through vivid ethnographic details and interviews with North Korean escapees, Outsiders: Memories of Migration to and from North Korea reveals the driving forces that propelled thousands of ordinary people to risk it all in Kim Il-Sung’s “Worker’s Paradise”, only to escape back to Japan half a century later.

 Markus Bell is an anthropologist specializing in migration, with over a decade of experience working with displaced people and migrant workers in the Asia Pacific.
 He has taught at the Australian National University, University of Sheffield, and Goethe University Frankfurt.
-Markus is a Research Officer with the United Nations International Organization for Migration.